corneliusroemer/variant-report/reports/variant_report_latest.md

 Countries with clusters of BA.2.75 include: UK, US, New Zealand, Japan, Indonesia, Germany, Israel.
 Known countries of importation are: Nepal/India (for some Japanese cases), France (for some Israeli)

+A summary of B.2.75 on CoVSpectrum showing sequences, growth advantage, and distribution:
 <https://cov-spectrum.org/explore/World/AllSamples/Past3M/variants?variantQuery=NextcladePangoLineage%3ABA.2.75>

 India has many states with different sampling practices so one needs to be cautious when interpreting aggregate growth advantages.